 Emilia has been part of the team at Vital Xposure since 2014.

 She is also Artistic Director at Odd Eyes Theatre and works as a freelance director and playwright.
-Her latest play #Haters has recently completed its second tour.
+Her new play Close Up is due to showcase at Richmix and New Diorama in January. #Haters has recently completed its second tour.
 Since 2000 Emilia collaborates with Cardboard Citizens, the homeless people theatre company, recently assisting on the touring forum theatre production Cathy.

 As a Lecturer and drama facilitator she has taught programmes at London Metropolitan University, the Roundhouse, ISCaD, Midkent College and education institutes in the UK, Turkey, Italy and Malta.